coale/advent_of_code/README.md

-# advent_of_code
+# Advent of Code
-My solutions to the Advent Of Code quizzes
+My solutions to the Advent of Code quizzes